shawnzhangyx/PePr/README.md

 ###INSTALL & USAGE
 Please visit our wiki page(https://ones.ccmb.med.umich.edu/wiki/PePr/) for instructions.

+### QUESTIONS?
+Questions are preferred to be posted on https://ones.ccmb.med.umich.edu/, you'll very likely find similar problems in there too (https://ones.ccmb.med.umich.edu/tags/PePr/?tab=Summary).
+You're also welcome to shoot me an e-mail at yanxiazh@umich.edu, I'll try replying to you as soon as possible.

 ###CITATION
 Zhang Y, Lin YH, Johnson TD, Rozek LS, Sartor MA.
 PePr: A peak-calling prioritization pipeline to identify consistent or differential peaks from replicated ChIP-Seq data.
 Bioinformatics.
 2014.